dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 2. Execute that compiled SQL against the Snowflake data platform
 3. Return the results to the client

-Replace the hostname in your existing Snowflake connection with the relevant dbt Cloud Proxy Server URL (for example, `abc123.proxy.cloud.getdbt.com`), and all queries submitted through the endpoint will be compiled en route to the data platform.
+Replace the hostname in your existing Snowflake connection with the relevant dbt Cloud Proxy Server URL (for example, `abc123.proxy.cloud.getdbt.com`), and all queries you submit through the endpoint will be compiled en route to the data platform.

 _Note: This approach will change with the new Semantic Layer connection, which will be able to query all data platforms supported in dbt Cloud via dedicated JDBC/ODBC drivers (and eventually an API)._